dd-post/mangadex_fetcher/README.md

 Finished download of title 'Jahy-sama wa Kujikenai!'.
 ```

 Finally, it should be noted that none of the above operations will overwrite any existing data.
-To force a redownload or a rebuild of the `.cbz` archives, delete the files which need to be replaced manually.
+To force a redownload or a rebuild of the `.cbz` archives, use the `--force` or `-f` flag to overwrite.
+Be careful with this option however as it will clobber any files with conflicting names.
+This is unlikely but please ensure that your data is not in the line of fire before using.

 ### Miscellaneous Topics
 ---